 UF /IFAS and UF Health have their own identity standards to maintain the integrity of their established brands.
 They also have their own logos and branded marks.
 Please visit the UF/IFAS Branding Portal and UF Health Creative Services for further guidance.

 The UF monogram is only acceptable for use on apparel or promotional items.
 It may not be used in any other way.
 You must use an approved, licensed vendor to design and order merchandise with the UF logo.
 Visit the Collegiate Licensing Company (CLC) to locate one.
 Internal university entities must use those vendors marked “internal” in the search results.

 Herff Jones is the only licensed and approved vendor that can create UF-branded graduation announcements.

 Visit the Downloads page to obtain the monogram.

 POSITIONING AND SPACING

 The logo must be surrounded on all sides by clear space.
 The clear space should be no less than one-half the height of the “UF” monogram.
-Do not print graphics, rules, typography or other elements in this area.
+Do not print graphics, rules, typography, or other elements in this space.